reinesana/reinesana/README.md

 <h3>personal info</h3>

-- 🌱 I’m currently learning time series, neural networks and deeplearning.
-Check out my projects in my github
+- 👾 I’m currently learning time series, neural networks and deeplearning.
+Check out my my github
-- 👯 previous head of STEMempowerment at STEM Fellowship
+- 🌀 previous head of STEMempowerment at STEM Fellowship
-- 👨🏽‍💻  member of Women in Computer Science WiCs: a club-based organization aimed to empower woman and divanteageous communities in tech
+- 🛰️ member of Women in Computer Science WiCs: a club-based organization aimed to empower woman and divanteageous communities in tech
-- ⚡️ fun-fact: I am working on developing a C++ based pixel game by creating my own pixel architecture and character designs on Adobe photoshop.
+- 💫 fun-fact: I am working on developing a C++ based pixel game by creating my own pixel architecture and character designs on Adobe photoshop.
-- reach out to me: 17shana2017@gmail.com
+- 🛸 reach out to me: 17shana2017@gmail.com

 <br />